 In the Tool Palette, select the Add-in Express tab, find the Ribbon Tab component, and add it to the add-in module.
 Specify the controls to be located on the tab using the visual designer of the Ribbon tab component:

 At add-in startup, the add-in module scans all Ribbon-related components, lets them generate their part of the XML markup, and supplies the resulting Ribbon XML to Office Outlook.

 Add-in Express supports two pane types which differ in the GUI, available positions and functionality.
-One of them is called a Custom Task Pane and it works for Outlook 2019 - Outlook 2007 only.
+One of them is called a Custom Task Pane, and it works in Outlook 2021 - Outlook 2007.
 You define such panes in the project wizard windows.
 Add-in Express documentation also shows how to add a task pane to an existing Add-in Express project.